jeffworley/jeffworley.github.io/tutorial-week-5.md

 * Share our code (eventually).
 * Experiement without hurting the master (production).
 * Great for teams of teams working on different parts of the same project.
+* Lastly this is a great tool for displaying the work that you have been doing to others including potential employers.
+*